What Changed Everything

 I stopped depending on employers to validate my healthcare expertise and committed fully to building my own business.

 Not because I had a perfect plan.
 Not because I'd figured out every detail.
 Not because I felt ready.
+And certainly not because all the other online businesses had failed.

 I committed because years of online business experiments had taught me the difference between having brilliant ideas and actually executing them consistently.

-For years, I'd had countless business ideas:
+For years, I'd had started countless businesses:

 • Consulting services for medical device companies